-Explore the latest in ischemic heart disease from The JAMA Network, including advances in PCI and in the diagnosis and management of acute coronary syndromes.
+Explore the latest in ischemic heart disease, including advances in PCI and in the diagnosis and management of acute coronary syndromes.

 This cohort study examines the association between Mediterranean diet intake and cardiovascular risks and attempts to identify which biological mechanisms underlie the association among participants of the Women’s Health Study.

 This cohort study evaluates the association of adherence and treatment intensity with cardiovascular outcomes in patients with documented cardiovascular disease, type 2 diabetes without cardiovascular disease or chronic kidney disease, and chronic kidney disease without cardiovascular disease.

 This editorial comments on recent data that show a mortality gap between individuals with and without schizophrenia, with changes in the disparity as the amount of medical care given increases.

 This study uses the Danish nationwide health care registries to investigate the association of secondary preventive cardiovascular treatment with all-cause mortality after myocardial infarction in patients with schizophrenia compared with those without schizophrenia.